-The Standards for Educators communicate to certificate holders, letter of permission holders and the public a description of the work of educators - what they know, what they are able to do, and how they comport themselves as they serve the public.
-The standards provide the foundation and stability on which educators can grow, articulating both the values and characteristics that distinguish their work.
+The Standards for Educators communicate to certificate holders, letter of permission holders and the public the work of educators - what they know, what they are able to do, and how they comport themselves as they serve the public.
+The standards outline the requirements of the profession and provide the foundation on which educators can grow, articulating both the values and characteristics that distinguish their work.

 Established by the Independent School Teaching Certificate Standards Committee for individuals who hold an independent school certificate.